NeCTAR-RC/nectar-training/package06/sections/intro.markdown

 In this module we will discuss factors which help you determine the amount of resources (computing and storage) you require.
 We will take a look at the different types of storage that are available to you, which will help you decide which type is most suitable for your research purposes.

+### {% col 255,0,0 %} Note for reviewers {% endcol %}

+This module only covers an *overview* of the storage types --- connecting and accessing to the storage are handled in the later modules.

+The current state of the documentation assumes that users will be able to use [Sahara](https://wiki.openstack.org/wiki/Sahara) (it is referenced from [Can I benefit from several instances?](instanceNumbers.html)) at some stage in the nearer future.

 {% include /disclaimer.markdown %}

-### {% col 255,0,0 %} Note for reviewers {% endcol %}

-When describing the different storage types, parts of the text have been taken from the nectar support website and extended with more details.
-If it is not the aim to replace that documentation with this one, the text below can be edited to not contain the same descriptions.

-This module only covers an overview of the storage, connecting and accessing to the storage are handled in the later modules.

-The current state of the documentation assumes that users will be able to use Sahara (it is referenced from [Can I benefit from several instances?](instanceNumbers.html).
-Please notify us if this will not be possible.